 Definition of Fiction

-Examples of Fiction from literature
+Examples of Fiction in Literature

-Alice in Wonderland by Lewis Carrol
+Example #1: Alice in Wonderland (By Lewis Carrol)

 Alice in Wonderland by Lewis Carroll is a good example of fiction.
 The story narrates various adventures of the main character, Alice, in a fictitious land full of incredible creatures and events.
 Alice has to go through certain magical experiences in the wonderland.
-According to the story, one day, while reading book, Alice grows bored, and notices a rabbit.
-She follows it when it goes into a hole in the ground.
+According to the story, one day, while reading book, Alice grows bored, and notices a white rabbit.
+She follows the rabbit when it goes into a hole in the ground.

-Example #2: Pride and Prejudice by Jane Austen
+Example #2: Pride and Prejudice (by Jane Austen)

 Function of Fiction